wrbaldwin/da-week/Labs/Log-Analytics.md

-## Data Analytics Week
+# Data Analytics Week at the AWS Loft

-## Hands-on Lab: Log Analytics
+## Log Analytics

-Introduction

-Overview
 This lab demonstrates the basic steps required to get started with Amazon Elasticsearch Service: creating clusters, cluster node configurations, storage configurations, and Identity Access Manager (IAM) Policies
-Topics covered

 By the end of this lab you will be able to:
 *	Deploy an Amazon Elasticsearch Service domain
 *	Create an AWS CloudWatch Log Group
 *	Subscribe an Amazon CloudWatch Log Group to Amazon Elasticsearch Service
-*	Monitor Amazon Elasticsearch Cluster Metrics Prerequisites
+*	Monitor Amazon Elasticsearch Cluster Metrics

+Prerequisites
 *	Some familiarity with IAM Roles and EC2 Instances is recommended.
 Previous kowledge of Kibana and Elasticsearch is desirable.